joaobagas/Unhooked/README.md

 3. Variable Reward - This can be done by getting the user to go get quick challenges that push the user to do his goals.
 4. Investment - This will be achieved by having a streak and maybe getting a social aspect to it.

+The login and storing of the information will be stored using Firebase.

 ## Objectives

 These will be added later.
+- [x] Implement main UI
 - [ ] Implement login through Firebase
 - [ ] Implement saving stuff through Firebase
 - [ ] Implement objectives